 Beauty, Community and Sweetness: Celebrating Eid ul-Fitr

 Like Muslims throughout time and the world over, my young family and I look forward to the month of Ramadan and its celebratory finale of Eid ul-Fitr all year.
-Ramadan is the ninth month of the Islamic lunar calendar and as such, our anticipation for it is intimately linked to the waxing and waning of the moon.
-In our own home, we seek out the delicate crescent every 29 days or so and start counting the ‘moons’ till Ramadan from the very beginning of the Islamic year.
+Ramadan is the ninth month of the Islamic lunar calendar.
+Our anticipation for it is intimately linked to the waxing and waning of the moon.
+In our own home, we seek out the delicate crescent every 29 days or so.
+Then start counting the ‘moons’ till Ramadan from the very beginning of the Islamic year.
 It is an anchor from which we can both go forth from and return to season after season.

 So it was somewhat jarring when, a few short weeks ago, instead of sitting in my cosy home, with twinkly lights, flowers, cake and special songs to welcome this longed for month, I was standing in the basement of a very busy hospital.
 As I stared down at the battered linoleum, waiting for my mother’s nurse to give me an update, I thought ‘well, at least it’s finally Ramadan’ and felt the same cool relief flood through me as I do every year.